Handsworth, West Midlands

-Handsworth is an inner-city area of Birmingham in the county of the West Midlands, England.
-Historically in Staffordshire, Handsworth lies just outside Birmingham City Centre and near the town of Smethwick.
+Handsworth is an inner-city area of Birmingham in the county of the West Midlands, England, with Great Barr and Perry Barr to the north, and Aston to the east, Historically in Staffordshire, it was made an urban district in 1894, and became part of the city of Birmingham in November 1911.

+Handsworth lies just outside the modern-day Birmingham City Centre and near the town of Smethwick.

 In 2021 the ward had a population of 11,820.